openfoodfacts/folksonomy_api/README.md

 # Docker Setup (Recommended)

-The easiest way to get started with Folksonomy API is to use Docker.
+An easy way to get started with Folksonomy API is to use Docker (if you don't mind using it).
 This approach requires minimal setup and provides a consistent development environment.

 ## Requirements
 - Docker